roman-dvorak/AIRDOS04/sw/README.md

     airdoscontrol shutdown

 This command would be straightforward with no additional options required.
+The AIRDOS is then powered off immediately after disconnection of the USB cable.
+It could be powered on only by use a button or plugging the USB-C cable back again.
+Please take a look at the [AIRDOS manual](https://docs.dos.ust.cz/airdos/AIRDOS04) for details.

 #### Set internal RTC (Real-Time Clock)